 The Asian Studies faculty strongly recommends that students anchor their study of Asia in language study and study abroad.
 In addition to Chinese language offerings on-campus, St. Mary’s offers study-abroad programs at Fudan University in Shanghai, China; Lingnan University in Hong Kong, China; Akita University in Japan; and Kerala University in India.
 Students may pursue the study of other Asian languages through study-abroad programs in other Asian countries, or students may choose to attend language programs at other universities and colleges in the U.S. No study of Asia and its cultures is complete without the study of an Asian language.

 In addition to broadening student horizons in the liberal arts, Asian Studies provides excellent preparation for a future career in the U.S. Foreign Service, the United Nations, international non-governmental organizations, multi-national business, and advanced academic studies.

-- Execute proficiency in an Asian language
+- Demonstrate basic competency in an Asian language.

 Degree Requirements for the Asian Studies Major

 General College requirements including the following requirements to satisfy the major.

 To complete a major in the cross-disciplinary study area in Asian Studies, a student must satisfy the following requirements, designed to establish the breadth and depth of knowledge consistent with the goals of the Asian Studies study area.

 Required Courses.
 At least 44 credit hours in Asian Studies cross-listed courses, as specified in a., b., c., and d., below.
 A grade of C- or better must be received in each course of the major and the cumulative grade-point average used to satisfy the major must be at least 2.00.
 Courses taken for credit/no credit may not be used as required courses.